mihirp161/mihirp161.github.io/_pages/about.md

 In my free time, I enjoy movies made by The Wachowskis sisters, music produced by Deep Forest and love to play nothing but Age of Empires videogames.

-I am looking for an exciting internship/job opportunity in the data science & analytics field.
-Lastly, I will leave [my traits](https://opendatasurgeon.github.io/), which are on my home page, to your interpretations.
+I am looking for an internship/job opportunity *(any type)* in the data science & analytics field.
+Finally, I will leave [my traits](https://opendatasurgeon.github.io/), which are on my home page, to your interpretations.

 Thank you & have a nice day!